Wolf-Rayet -- compact object binaries as progenitors of binary compact objects: Methods

 \subsection{The \sevn code}

-We perform our simulations using the \sevn population-synthesis code \citep{Spera2015_remnantspectrum,spera2017_pisnSNe,spera2019_mergingBBH,mapelli2020_compactness,Iorio2023_SEVN2}. \sevn interpolates stellar properties from a grid of pre-computed stellar tracks and implements binary-evolution processes through analytic and semi-analytic models.
-We report hereafter only the assumptions most relevant for this work; we refer to \citealt{Iorio2023_SEVN2} for a more detailed discussion about \sevn.
+We performed our simulations using the \sevn population-synthesis code \citep{Spera2015_remnantspectrum,spera2017_pisnSNe,spera2019_mergingBBH,mapelli2020_compactness,Iorio2023_SEVN2}. \sevn interpolates stellar properties from a grid of pre-computed stellar tracks and implements binary evolution processes through analytic and semi-analytic models.
+We report hereafter only the assumptions most relevant for this work; we refer to \citet{Iorio2023_SEVN2} for a more detailed discussion about \sevn.